East Germany: Economy

 The government used money and prices as political devices, providing highly subsidised prices for a wide range of basic goods and services, in what was known as "the second pay packet".
 At the production level, artificial prices made for a system of semi-barter and resource hoarding.
 For the consumer, it led to the substitution of GDR money with time, barter, and hard currencies.
-The socialist economy became steadily more dependent on financial infusions from hard-currency loans from West Germany.
+The socialist economy became steadily more dependent on financial infusions from hard currency loans from West Germany.
 East Germans, meanwhile, came to see their soft currency as worthless relative to the Deutsche Mark (DM).

-Economic issues would also persist in the east of Germany after the reunification of the west and the east.
-According to the federal office of political education (23 June 2009) 'In 1991 alone, 153 billion Deutschmarks had to be transferred to eastern Germany to secure incomes, support businesses and improve infrastructure... by 1999 the total had amounted to 1.634 trillion Marks net...
-The sums were so large that public debt in Germany more than doubled.'
+Economic issues would also persist in East Germany after the reunification of the West and the East.
+According to Manfred Görtemaker, "In 1991 alone, 153 billion DM had to be transferred to eastern Germany to secure incomes, support businesses and improve infrastructure. [...]
+From 1991 to 1999, this resulted in a total of 1.634 trillion [DM]. [...]
+The sums were so large that public debt in Germany more than doubled. [...]"

 Consumption and jobs

-Many western commentators have maintained that loyalty to the SED was a primary criterion for getting a good job, and that professionalism was secondary to political criteria in personnel recruitment and development.
+Loyalty to the SED was a primary criterion for getting a good job – professionalism was secondary to political criteria in personnel recruitment and development.

-Beginning in 1963 with a series of secret international agreements, East Germany recruited workers from Poland, Hungary, Cuba, Albania, Mozambique, Angola and North Vietnam.
+Beginning in 1963 with a series of secret international agreements, East Germany recruited workers from Poland, Hungary, Cuba, Albania, Mozambique, Angola, and North Vietnam.
 They numbered more than 100,000 by 1989.
-Many, such as future politician Zeca Schall (who emigrated from Angola in 1988 as a contract worker) stayed in Germany after the Wende.
+Many, such as future politician Zeca Schall (who emigrated from Angola in 1988 as a contract worker), stayed in Germany after the Wende.